papadanku/papadanku.github.io/doc/blog/made/lucaskanade.rst

             Scaling Lambda by the Trace (total local gradient energy, Tr = Ix^2 + Iy^2) makes the damping factor scale-invariant / contrast-invariant.

-            Without trace-scaling, regularization would be contrast-dependent:

-               * High-contrast regions: Lambda would be too small, leading to instability
-               * Low-contrast regions: Lambda would dominate, suppressing valid motion signals
+            Is this very prevalent if you apply a constant to the diagonals, but the influences of A00 & A11 become too weak in low contrast areas (low gradients scale) and high contrast areas (high gradient scale)

+            If image contrast changes by a factor 'c' (I' = c * I):

+               * Structure Tensor elements scale by c^2.
+               * Trace scales by c^2 (Tr' = c^2 * Tr).
+               * Determinant scales by c^4 (Dt' = c^4 * Dt).

+            Without Trace-scaling (using a fixed static constant Lambda):

+               * High contrast: Lambda is too small for matrix inversion.
+               * Low contrast: Lambda dominates the matrix relative to the scale of the gradients.

+            With Trace-scaling:

+               * Lambda' = c^2 * Lambda.
-            With trace-scaling, Lambda grows and shrinks in exact proportion to the gradient magnitudes.
+               * Lambda grows and shrinks in exact 1:1 proportion with the Hessian's diagonal elements (A00, A11), preserving identical regularized flow vectors regardless of brightness or exposure changes.
       */

       float Tr = A[0] + A[1];